GeoDorn/dApps_Coursework/README.md

 - AMADEUS_CLIENT_SECRET=YOUR_SECRET

-Amadeus is used to query hotels via citycode, hotel offers using that city code with user inputed check-in, check-out and guest numbers and third api call that fetches experiences within the vicinity of the user selected hotel.
+Amadeus is used to query hotels via citycode, hotel offers using that city code with user inputted check-in, check-out and guest numbers and third api call that fetches experiences within the vicinity of the user selected hotel.

 ## Blockchain